DonLonjas/MenuSystem/README.md

 **Key Features:**

-  ⟡ Create menus with the /menu-create "menuname" command.
+ ◆ Create menus with the /menu-create command.
+This command creates a new menu for your Minecraft server.

+ ◆ Open menus with the /menu-open command.
+This command opens a specified menu.

-  ⟡ List all available menus with the /menu-list command.
+ ◆ List all available menus with the /menu-list command.
+This command lists all the menus that have been created.

-  ⟡ Delete menus with the /menu-delete "menuname" command.
+ ◆ Delete menus with the /menu-delete command.
+This command deletes a specified menu.

+ ◆ Reload the MenuSystem with the /menu-reload command.
+This command reloads the entire MenuSystem.

-  ⟡ Check the plugin version with the /menu-version command.
+ ◆ Check the plugin version with the /menu-version command.
+This command shows the current version of the MenuSystem plugin.

 **Installation and Usage:**